We use cookies to track visits to our website, via google analytics

 At Key Stage 4 the department tries to cater for all pupils regardless of their abilities.
 We currently offer two GCSE courses and one GCSE equivalent.
 Pupils can choose from:

-• GCSE Computer Science (Edexcel)
+• GCSE Computer Science (OCR)

-• GCSE Business 9-1 (Eduqas)
+• GCSE Business 9-1 (Edexcel)

 Enrichment